-Earlier this week I was wishing I could do something fun and interesting and different!
+Several years ago I was wishing I could do something fun and interesting and different!
 I was so bored!
-Two months ago I had laparoscopic surgery and had to lie around the house, resting and healing for at least two weeks.
+Two months later I had laparoscopic surgery and had to lie around the house, resting and healing for at least two weeks.
 Once I could be active again, my heel spur, plantar fasiciitis, and Achilles tendinitis flared up together!
-I have iced, elevated, rested till I couldn’t do it any more!
-So I have been walking with a cane to help take some weight off of my poor foot.
+I iced, elevated, and rested till I couldn’t do it any more!
+So I walked with a cane to help take some weight off of my poor foot.

 When my buddy called to see if I wanted to go hear the “Doobie Brothers” and “Chicago” I hesitated.
 Should I with a messed up foot?
 Wait did she say the “Doobie Brothers and Chicago” were playing!!??
 These were two of my favorite groups from my late teens!!
 I never saw them live!!
 “Yes!
 When do I need to pick you up?”

 Since I had a handicap placard, we parked in the handicapped parking lot, which saved me a lot of walking.
 We went up some steps but I went slowly and carefully.
 Yay!!
 We made it!
 I was a bit sore the next day, but it was so worth it!!
 I was so glad that I said,” yes!!”